-The small budget of only 65,000 pounds didn’t afford extras.
+The small budget of only 65,000 pounds didn’t allow for extras.
 Sets were carefully chosen, and the crew had to work around small spaces, echoes in rooms, leaking ceilings, and cold temperatures to make the film.
 Another casualty of the budget were the peasants, which are a common plot device in Frankenstein films.

 5. It's was a classic ahead of its time.

 Reviews at the time disapproved of the violent content and compared it unfavorably with Universal’s effort.
 Nevertheless, the box office was a smash, and it grossed $8 million.
 In fact, it was so sucessful six sequels followed with the last sequel being released sixteen years after the first movie.
 Of course today, most critics agree that Hammer’s adaption is not only good, but a key Frankenstein film.
 Cushing reprised his role in five more films (read about The Revenge of Frankenstein and Frankenstein Must Be Destroyed).